...

 1300 364 858

-Recent research from The Ocean Cleanup estimates the size of the GPGP to be a surface area of 1.6 million square kilometres.
-That’s twice the size of Texas or 3 times the size of France!
-And it’s estimated that 1.15 to 2.41 million tonnes of plastic are entering the ocean every year.
+The Great Pacific Garbage Patch (GPGP) is the largest of these, located between Hawaii and California.
+It consists of two main zones: the Western and Eastern Pacific Garbage Patches.
+Research from The Ocean Cleanup estimates its surface area to be 1.6 million square kilometers—twice the size of Texas or three times the size of France.
+It is further estimated that 1.15 to 2.41 million tonnes of plastic enter the ocean every year.

 What does this mean for your drinking water?